mnemonic-re/bindiff-binexprt-ida-bninja/README.md

-# bindiff-binexprt-ida-bninja
+# BinDiff and BinExport plugins for IDA and Binary Ninja

-BinDiff and BinExport for IDA 9.1 and Binary Ninja 5
+Compiled from latest source (21.8.2025) - IDA 9.1 and BinaryNinja 5